ch0m5/Game-Design-Pillars/README.md

 ---

 ## Introduction
 In this research article I'll be talking about two topics.
 On one hand, the concept of ***Game Pillars*** and their part in the foundations of a game’s design.
 On the other, some simple principles to follow during the design and development of any videogame, that I've titled ***A Pocket Guide to Game Design***.
 Both work as a set of guidelines to follow when designing a game.
-However, **Game Pillars** are something each developer must make for their game, while the guide is something I compiled after researching about design dos and don'ts and can be used regardless of the game where they are applied.
+However, **Game Pillars** are something each developer must make for their game, while the guide is my research compiled into simple dos and don'ts of game design.

 This research was originally intended to address only **Game Pillars**.
 However, I misunderstood the concept and ended up focusing on other, more general guidelines which I now compiled and transformed into a small reference article.
-When I realized my mistake I decided to address both topics as they serve a similar purpose but aren’t the same concepts, and I think that talking about both can be really helpful and serve as a reference for new designers trying to start their own projects.
+When I realized my mistake I decided to address both topics as they serve a similar purpose but aren’t the same concepts, and I think that talking about both can be really helpful for new designers trying to start their own projects.

 # Game Pillars
 [Max Pears](https://www.gamasutra.com/blogs/MaxPears/20171012/307469/Design_Pillars__The_Core_of_Your_Game.php), Level Designer at [CD Projekt Red](https://en.cdprojektred.com/), descrives game pillars as the most **basic elements and emotions** that a game is trying to explore and make the players feel.
 As an example, he uses [The Last of Us](https://www.playstation.com/en-us/games/the-last-of-us-ps3/) and its focus on **narrative** and a **partner-like relationship** and [The Legend of Zelda: Breath of the Wild](https://www.zelda.com/breath-of-the-wild/) and its focus on **exploration and travel**.